jbonadiman/portugal-commute/README.md

 # Portugal commute
 I recently moved to Lisbon and was having a hard time finding apartments in cities that were in a radius from my job by train/subway.
 Since I couldn't find any feature in Google Maps that allowed me to do exactly what I wanted (if someone knows about a feature that renders this program useless, please, tell me!), I coded this.
-At first in Python, but I got some [issues]() with Python's Vercel runtime and finally in TypeScript.
+At first I did it in Python, but I got some issues running Blacksheep in Vercel, so I changed it to TypeScript.
 I welcome any tips, suggestions, PRs or issues 😊.

 ## Usage